There is no Enriques surface over the integers: Classification of certain jacobian fibrations

 \begin{theorem} \mylabel{classification zero j} Suppose the functional $j$-invariant is zero.
 Up to some coordinate changes and automorphisms of the projective line, the fibration $\phi:J\ra\PP^1$ is given by exactly one of the following three Weierstra\ss{} equations:

 In all three cases, the fibers over non-rational points $x\in\PP^1$ are smooth. \end{theorem}

-\proof There are neither ordinary nor semistable fibers, because the map $j:\PP^1\ra\PP^1$ misses the points $t=1$ and $t=\infty$.
+\proof There are neither ordinary nor semistable fibers, because the map $j:\PP^1\ra\PP^1$ misses the values $t=1$ and $t=\infty$.
 In particular, each smooth fiber over a rational point is isomorphic to one of the elliptic curves $E_1$, $E_3$ or $E_5$.
 So there are at least two rational points $a\neq c$ on $\PP^1$ such that $J_a$ and $J_c$ are unstable.
 By Lang's Classification, there are at most three singular geometric fibers.
 If present, the third singular geometric fiber must be Galois invariant, whence occurs over the remaining rational point $b\in\PP^1$.
-Thus all fibers over non-closed points are smooth.
+Thus all fibers over non-rational points are smooth.

 Suppose first that all fibers of $\phi:J\ra\PP^1$ are reduced, such that the Kodaira symbols for the singular fibers are $\II$, $\III$ or $\IV$.
 Then each fiber over a rational point contains at most seven rational points, which gives the contradiction $25=\Card Y(\FF_2)\leq 3\cdot 7$.
+Thus there is a non-reduced rational fiber.

-After applying an automorphism of the projective line, we may assume that $J_a $ and $J_c$ are unstable, and the former is non-reduced.
-Let $r,s\geq 1$ be the respective number of irreducible components.
-By Lang's Classification, the fiber $J_b$ is smooth.
+Recall that $J_a$ and $J_c$ are unstable.
+Let $r_a,r_c\geq 1$ be the respective number of irreducible components.
+After applying an automorphism of the projective line, we may assume that $J_a $ is non-reduced.
+By Lang's Classification (\cite{Lang 2000}, page 5829), the remaining fiber $J_b$ must be smooth (one referee pointed out that this also follows from the fact that the valuation of the discriminant in characteristic $p=2$ is at least four at an additive fiber, and at least eight at a non-reduced fiber).
 Write $J_b=E_{2i-1}$ for some $1\leq i\leq 3$.
-Then $25=\Card Y(\FF_2) = (2r+1) +(2i-1) + (2s+1) $, or equivalently $r+s+i=12$.
-Since $J_a$ is non-reduced and the Kodaira symbol $\I_0^*$ does not occur, we have $6\leq r\leq 9$.
-In particular, $s\leq 5$, so the unstable fiber $J_c$ is reduced, such that actually $1\leq s\leq 3$.
-The case $r=6$ implies $s=i=3$.
-In case $r=7$ we get $s=3$, $i=2$ or $s=2$ and $i=3$.
+Then $25=\Card Y(\FF_2) = (2r_a+1) +(2i-1) + (2r_c+1) $, or equivalently $r_a+i+r_c=12$.
+Since $J_a$ is non-reduced and the Kodaira symbol $\I_0^*$ does not occur, we have $6\leq r_a\leq 9$.
+In particular, $r_c\leq 5$, so the unstable fiber $J_c$ is reduced, such that actually $1\leq r_c\leq 3$.
+The case $r_a=6$ implies $r_c=i=3$.
+In case $r_a=7$ we get $r_c=3$, $i=2$ or $r_c=2$, $i=3$.
 Going through Lang's Classification, we see that these are the only possibilities, which already give the second column of the table.